 - Diving in extremely cold water without proper protective gear

 - Flying after diving

 - Rising too quickly to the surface from deep-sea scuba diving

 Symptoms of DCS can include a headache, rash, itchy skin, nausea, joint pain and swelling.
 If you experience any symptoms of DCS, immediate treatment is extremely important, as this condition can be fatal if not treated quickly.

-HCA Virginia provides hyperbaric medicine at two locations:
+HCA Virginia patients can receive hyperbaric therapy at three locations: